 The EIR should also identify any alternatives that were considered by the lead agency, but were rejected during the planning or scoping process and briefly explain the reasons underlying the lead agency's determination.

-DGS considered the following alternative, but it is not evaluated further in this Draft EIR.
+The following alternative was considered by DGS but is not evaluated further in this Draft EIR.

 7.3.1 Building Demolition and Reconstruction